-Several studies have been released in recent months that suggest that "cord cutting," or dropping traditional pay TV service in favor of Internet-based alternatives, is no longer only a niche phenomenon.
+Several surveys now suggest that "cord cutting" — dropping traditional pay TV service in favor of Internet-based alternatives — is no longer only a niche activity.

 "Cord-cutting used to be an urban myth.
 It isn't anymore.
 No, the numbers aren't huge, but they are statistically significant."
 Craig Moffett, Moffett Research